SolaceLabs/pubsubplus-cf-dev/README.md

 * Install [cf cli - The Cloud Foundry Command Line Interface] (https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/install-the-cf-cli)
 * Install [PCF Plugin which is used by cf cli] (https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/install-pcf-dev)
-* Start PCF Dev.
+* Start PCF Dev, using 4GB of ram.
+You may choose to adjust this.

 ~~~~
-cf dev start
+cf dev start -m 4096
 ~~~~

-At this point PCFDev is locally installed and ready host applications and services.
+At this point PCFDev is locally installed and ready to host applications and services.

 Optionally, you may follow the full [Getting started with pivotal cloud foundry introduction guide](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction), as you would learn how to install a test application in PCFDev.

-### BOSH-lite
+### Requirements Step 4 - BOSH-lite

 We will use [BOSH-lite] (https://github.com/cloudfoundry/bosh-lite) to deploy the Solace VMR(s).